LuxCoreRender/WindowsCompile/README.txt

 .\cmake-build-x64.bat /dll
 create-sdk.bat

-NOTE: default build will use Python 3.7, the version embedded in Blender 2.83 LTS and 2.9x.
+NOTE: default build will use Python 3.9, the version embedded in Blender 2.93 LTS and following.
 If needed, you can specify the preferred version among from 3.6 to 3.9, e.g.:
 .\cmake-build-x64.bat /python36